 It is one of the pressures that can push animal and plant species closer to extinction.
 Some wildlife crimes, such as badger-baiting and the illegal use of poisons and traps, can cause animals unnecessary pain and suffering.

-Further advice is available on the Wildlife Crime NI website.
+Further advice is available on the Partnership for Action Against Wildlife Crime (PAW NI) website.

-Where you suspect that an incident is a wildlife crime then you should report it to the local PSNI either at the nearest police station or by telephoning 101.
+Where you suspect that an incident is a wildlife crime then you should report it to the local PSNI either at the nearest police station or by telephoning 101 and provide as much detail as possible, alternatively you may report crimes via the Crimestoppers NI 0800 555 111.

 Make sure you state that you believe a 'wildlife crime' has taken place and always ask for crime reference number to allow you to follow up any action.